New Hanover County, North Carolina: Politics

 Since formation, New Hanover and the surrounding Cape Fear region were some of the few Republican holdouts in North Carolina, largely attributed to its larger-than-average African-American population, which voted Republican at the time.
 Wilmington was then home to a Fusionist coalition of African-Americans and White Republicans, which gained control of the city in 1898.
 Following this event, a white mob overthrew the government, banishing Republicans and African-Americans from the city in what would later be known as the Wilmington massacre.
 This began an immediate political realignment, with Democrats jumping from less than 40% of the vote to nearly 100% of the vote in one election cycle.

 This continued throughout the 20th century, with Democrats maintaining a tight hold on the county for over 60 years (aside from Herbert Hoover's victory in 1928, when the heavily anti-Catholic Outer Banks region cast its votes against Catholic Al Smith).
 In the mid-20th century, New Hanover County began shifting back towards Republicans at a faster rate than other majority-White southern counties due to its massive population increase and importance as an industrial center during World War II, and had become a swing county by the 1950s.
 It began to follow the shift of other southern counties, with African-Americans moving to the Democratic Party and Whites moving to the Republican Party, although its rapid growth throughout the century means it never became as solidly Republican as other rural southern counties.

 Modern New Hanover County is politically competitive, and the margin of victory for either party has not gone past 5% in over 20 years.
 The rapid growth of Wilmington due to its burgeoning film industry and college population has shifted the county to the left in recent years, though Republicans still tend to perform better in local contests.

-In 2020, Joe Biden became the first Democrat to carry the county in 45 years, also becoming the first Democrat ever to win the county but lose the state.
+In 2020, Joe Biden became the first Democrat to carry the county in 44 years, also becoming the first Democrat ever to win the county but lose the state.
 In 2024, despite her majority being reduced to a narrow plurality, Kamala Harris became the first Democratic presidential nominee to win the county yet lose the presidential election since 1956.
-The county voted for Democrats who lost statewide for the first time.